-When I am not caring for children I spend my time in my sewing room doing alterations or reading a good book on the deck..
+When she is not caring for children Ms. Marcia spends her time in her sewing room doing alterations or reading a good book on the deck..

 Ms. Bridget Joplin will be our new Twinkler co-teacher this year with Ms Marcia and can't wait to start this new adventure!
 She joined us as a substitute teacher during the 2020-2021 school year, and she quickly fell in love with HPUMP and Reggio-inspired teaching.
 She worked as an interim co-teacher in our Sunbeams classroom for the spring semester.

 Outside of work, Ms.Bridget spends time with her son and husband.
 They enjoy swimming, hiking, picnics, and spending time with family.

 Although relatively new to Reggio, Ms. Bridget is excited to learn more about the Reggio philosophy and hopes to use this approach at home with her son as well!

 Ms. Lisi Phillips is so blessed to be part of the HPUMP team for her third year as co-teacher of the Starshine Friends!
 HPUMP Has been one of her favorite places since she first visited before her daughter Acadia started as a Twinkler in 2008.
 She fell in love with the Reggio Emilia principles, as they align beautifully with her personal thoughts on learning and her research and experience in pediatric physical therapy.